 - Wind-powered Generation Resources (WGRs) specified below are required to set generator voltage relays to remain in-service during all transmission faults (no more than nine (9) cycles) in accordance with Figure 1, Voltage Ride-Through Boundaries For Wind-powered Generation Resources, below.
-Faults on individual phases with delayed clearing (zone 2) may result in phase voltages outside this boundary but if the phase voltages remain inside this boundary then generator voltage relays are required to be set to remain connected and recover within the voltage recovery boundary of Figure 1. - WGR voltage relays shall be set to remain interconnected during threephase faults on the transmission system for a voltage level as low as zero volts with a duration no more than nine (9) cycles as measured at the point of interconnection as shown in Figure 1.
-The clearing time requirement for a three-phase fault will be specific to the generating plant point of interconnection, as determined by and documented by the transmission provider in conjunction with the interconnection agreement.
+Faults on individual phases with delayed clearing (zone 2) may result in phase voltages outside this boundary but if the phase voltages remain inside this boundary then generator voltage relays are required to be set to remain connected and recover within the voltage recovery boundary of Figure 1. - WGR voltage relays shall be set to remain interconnected during three-phase faults on the transmission system for a voltage level as low as zero (0) volts with a duration of nine (9) cycles as measured at the point of interconnection as shown in Figure 1 unless a shorter clearing time requirement for a three-phase fault specific to the generating plant point of interconnection is determined by and documented by the transmission provider in conjunction with the Standard Generation Interconnection Agreement (SGIA).
 This requirement does not apply to faults that would occur between the generator terminals and the transmission voltage side of the generation step-up transformer or when clearing the fault effectively disconnects the generator from the system.